 , bordered with gleaming golden thread.
 The glossy golden borders are sometimes paired with contrasting bright colours.
 They are known by the name of Kasavu Saree

 and are worn as a traditional dress of Kerala.

 are more conservative than the women and their traditional attire is also Mundu, which they wear as a long cloth tucked at the waist and reaches to the ankle.
 Many men wear no garment above the waist, but those who belong to the higher castes

 at least drape a towel-like cloth over the shoulders.
 The traditional wear of the Hindu

 men residing in the state of Kerala is Kasavu Mundu.
 This dress is very much popular in the rural or remote areas.
 This attire is a piece of cloth made of cotton, 3 to 4 meter long having a silk

-or Kaily acts as an informal dress for Keralite men.
-But while moving out of their house, these men take on a shirt and Mundu as well as a Neriyathu over their shoulder and apply a paste of sandal on their chest and brows which provides them a much dignified appearance and a royal look.
+or kaily, which acts as an informal dress.
+But while stepping out of the house, the men put on a shirt and wrap a Mundu around their waist.
+And carry the Neriyathum over their shoulder and apply a paste of sandal on their chest and brows which provides them with a much dignified appearance and a royal look.